-- Maintain a cumulative score of at least 70% as measured after the Data and Decisions exam (MBA, EMBA, and MBA in Leadership & Management) or Strategy & Global Economics Exam (EMBA in Strategic Leadership); - Achieve a minimum passing score of 80% in SMARTCASEs; - Complete all degree requirements within three calendar years of matriculation.
+- Maintain a cumulative score of at least 70% as measured after the Strategy & Global Economics exam; - Achieve a minimum passing score of 80% in SMARTCASEs; - Complete all degree requirements within three calendar years of matriculation.

 Students are responsible for maintaining satisfactory academic progress.
-Students encountering academic difficulty in courses or in meeting other degree requirements are expected to consult with the Quantic administrative team immediately and, if necessary, seek additional assistance.
-Students who fail to maintain satisfactory academic progress are required to meet with the Quantic administrative team and may be deferred to a subsequent cohort to complete degree requirements.
+Students encountering academic difficulty in courses or in meeting other degree requirements are expected to consult with the Valar at Quantic administrative team immediately and, if necessary, seek additional assistance.

+Students who fail to maintain satisfactory academic progress are required to meet with the Valar at Quantic administrative team and may be deferred to a subsequent cohort to complete degree requirements.